-Gail Mountain is Professor of Applied Dementia Research within the Centre for Applied Dementia Studies and Associate Dean for Research in the Faculty of Health Sciences.
+Gail Mountain is Professor of Applied Dementia Research and Director of the Centre for Applied Dementia Studies.
 Gail is also an occupational therapist; having practiced for 13 years before becoming involved in research.

 Gail’s research interests are focussed upon improving the quality of life of older people through provision of appropriate interventions, good design and by facilitating participation, reflecting her occupational therapy background.
-Her current and recent projects span the design of products and services and the development and evaluation of complex interventions.
-She also has significant expertise in research impact, having led a programme of impact activities for the EPSRC.
+She also has significant expertise in research impact, having previously led a programme of impact activities for the EPSRC.

 1999: Doctor of Philosophy, the University of Leeds.